If you would like a quote on selling used IT equipment in bulk, visit our page or go to the bottom of this post.

 Since a lot of people aren’t always sure how to correctly package their equipment, resulting in damaged equipment, we put together a collection of hardware packing instructional videos to guide you and help to make sure that your equipment arrives in the same condition it left in.

-Condition of Your Equipment AFTER ARRIVAL is Most Important
+Condition of Your Equipment AFTER ARRIVAL Is Most Important

-It does not matter if your equipment ‘was in good working condition’ when you sent it if it arrives not in good working condition.
+It does not matter if your used IT equipment ‘was in good working condition’ when you sent it if it arrives not in good working condition.
 Then we or another ITAD vendor can’t sell it and might have to scrap it or put time, effort and materials into fixing it.

 Regardless of what platform you go through or if you sell to an ITAD vendor or not, this will affect everyone’s bottom line and potentially cause a lot of headache.
 Packaging is important, so make sure to consider this!
 Most ITAD vendors will provide you packaging for bigger orders, and if they don’t this is something that needs to be considered when comparing quotes.